Fiddler crab

 Like all crabs, fiddler crabs shed their shells as they grow.
 If they have lost legs or claws during their present growth cycle, a new one will be present when they molt.
-If the large fiddle claw is lost, males will develop one on the same side after their next molt.
+If the major claw is lost, males will regenerate one on the same side after their next molt.
 Newly molted crabs are very vulnerable because of their soft shells.
 They are reclusive and hide until the new shell hardens.

 In a controlled laboratory setting, fiddler crabs exhibit a constant circadian rhythm that mimics the ebb and flow of the tides: they turn dark during the day and light at night.